altaga/Illegal-Logging-and-Fire-Detector/README.md

 ## Setting up the PSoC:

-First we have to configure the PSoC in data capture mode, por fortuna el proyecto ejemplo dentro del Modus Toolbox ya viene configurado en modo captura de datos en audio, asi que solo tendras que flashearlo en el device para empezar a capturar datos.
+First we have to configure the PSoC in data capture mode.
+Fortunately, the example project within the Modus Toolbox is already configured in audio data capture mode, so you only have to flash it on the device to start capturing data.

 <img src="https://i.ibb.co/7jtdjcT/image.png">

-Una vez flasheado el dispositivo tendremos que abrir un nuevo proyecto en SensiML con la siguiente configuracion para la captura de datos.
+Once the device is flashed we will have to open a new project in SensiML with the following configuration for data capture.

 <img src="https://i.ibb.co/ssPx0Bt/image.png">

-Si todo funciona correctamente podremos empezar a recibir datos y registrarlos dentro de nuestro proyecto.
+If everything works correctly we can start receiving data and registering it within our project.

 Video: Click on the image [![Capture](https://i.ibb.co/4RrNrgx/logo.png)](https://youtu.be/1NnxkoxOQmY)